 As a leading executive and board search firm, Howard Fischer Associates works with some of the top companies and senior executives throughout the nation.
 Our success stems from our belief that exceptional leadership is the most powerful competitive advantage a company can have in the global marketplace.
 The HFA Leadership Forum features interviews with some of these exceptional leaders, providing insight into their career paths, recommended best practices, and the industry trends that are worth paying attention to.
 Recent interviews include:

-In the interview below, Andrew Farrell, a Principal with the Human Resources Leadership Practice at HFA, talks with Debbie Shotwell, Chief People Officer at Saba Software, a company that provides cloud-based intelligent talent management solutions for organizations to hire, develop, engage, and inspire people worldwide.
+In the interview below, the HFA team talks with Debbie Shotwell, Chief People Officer at Saba Software, a company that provides cloud-based intelligent talent management solutions for organizations to hire, develop, engage, and inspire people worldwide.
 Throughout her more than 25-year career, Debbie has served in executive HR leadership positions at companies including BigCommerce, Good Technology, Pacific Pulmonary Services, Taleo, PeopleSoft, and AvalonBay.

 How did you become a CHRO?
 What were some of the critical moments in your journey to the C-Suite?